The answers to questions frequently asked by current mechanical engineering students can be found below.

 - If other courses need to be taken: List course(s) under “B. Deficiency Courses To Be Completed in 1st Semester of Engr Standing.” (cell F26).

-- Save form and email to faculty advisor.
+- Save application and email it to faculty advisor.

 - Enter your information in the “Faculty Advisor Contact Information” box.